SorensenUCSC/CSE110A-sp2023/overview.md

 ## Privacy

-I will largely be using Zoom for remote lectures, and I plan to record in-person lectures as well.
-You should be aware that:
+I plan to record in-person lectures, and in case I need to be remote, I will use zoom.
+Please keep the following in mind:

 - Things you do or say will be recorded.
 I doubt that this will be an issue, but if you want me to remove any part of the recording, please just let me know.
 - Many forums (e.g. zoom chats, Piazza posts, etc.) chats are not private.
 Please be respectful and kind and assume everyone can see what you are typing.